assely/documentation/pagination.md

 #### Creating Pagination Instance

-Last thing, make pagination instance.
+The last thing, make pagination instance.
 Simply call `make` method with current page number as argument and pass it to the view.

 ```php
 Pagination::make($paged, $perPage = null);